muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 We can see that we are just changing mean and standard deviation to a standard normal distribution which is still normal thus the shape of the distribution is not affected.

 Standardization does not get affected by outliers because there is no predefined range of transformed features.

+**4. Moving Averages**

+Looking forward, because this data will be entered into an LSTM or transformer as a sequence.
+There may be a possbility to utilize moving averages as features.
+Selecting an arbitrary sequence length.